 Where is your mind when you walk?
 How do you move from place to place and from room to room?
 Are your eyes and senses wide open?
 Or, are you traveling with tunnel vision?

 People can be so focused on getting where they want to go or on what is on their phones that they don’t pay attention to all that is happening around them.
 For anyone experienced with the Manhattan sidewalks, I bet you have experienced plenty of folk that move as if completely oblivious to the world around them.
 If not oblivious to the world at least to your shoulder as they bump right into you like you never existed.

-It’s amazing how we so often gravitate to being somewhere else and/or doing something else than what we are currently doing.
+It’s amazing how we so often gravitate to being somewhere else and/or doing something else.

 - We are driven by reaching our destination.

 - We wear headphones and blast music to get us in some sort of zone.

 - We text and talk on the phone everywhere, all the time.

 It can be liberating to disconnect from your technology devices and to take in your present surroundings.
 In particular, paying more attention to your present situation can keep you safer.